How to Get Out of Debt on a Low Income

 Choose Your Debt Amount

-There are remedies, and those come in many forms — grants, educational and support resources, strengthening credit scores, and researching debt relief programs.
+While there’s no debt equivalent of Ozempic, there are remedies, and those come in many forms — grants, educational and support resources, strengthening credit scores, and researching debt relief programs.

 What Is Considered Low-Income?